For a tasty twist on the classic try this bacon and eggs Benedict! It is a sure way to impress your family at tomorrow morning's breakfast table!

-Eggs Benedict is built upon a two essential cooking techniques; poaching eggs, and of course Hollandaise sauce, one of the 5 mother sauces that creates the foundation of all classic sauce making.
-This should, however, not scare you.
-Neither are particularly difficult to master and conquering these will really bolster your culinary chops.
+Eggs Benedict is prepared by building upon a two essential cooking techniques; poaching eggs, and of course Hollandaise sauce, one of the 5 mother sauces that create the foundation of all classic sauce making.
+This is served together over a toasted English muffin and slices of bacon.

 Make sure you have a slotted spoon for making this recipe.
 It is well suited to remove the poached eggs from the water.
 You don't want to use a regular spoon as it will also collect water that will make your English Muffin soggy.

-If you really want a killer breakfast, make my bacon and eggs Benedict with my homemade shredded hash browns recipe!
+If you really want a killer breakfast, make my bacon and eggs Benedict with my homemade shredded hash browns recipe, or sweet potato hash browns!
 The Hollandaise sauce and runny egg yolk will taste amazing when sopped up by crisp, crunchy, fried hash brown shreds!
-It really is the perfect companion for this meal!

 Bacon and Eggs Benedict